dervalp/cosyJS/README.md

 ## Demo

-You can find an implementation of a the well know [Todo app](https://github.com/dervalp/cosyJS-todo) using cosyJS.
+You can find an implementation of a the well know [Todo app](https://github.com/dervalp/cosyJS-todo) using cosyJS and [their implementation](http://cosytodo.herokuapp.com/).

-## Try it and give feedback
+## Try it and give feedbacks

-This is published mainly to give the possibility to try cosy and give me feedback.
-Do not use this in a production environment.
-This is still experimental.
+This is published mainly to give the possibility to try cosy and give me feedbacks.
+Please, do not use this in a production environment.

 ```javascript
 npm install cosy